Timeline. Map. Go to today’s Bible reading (use your browser arrow to return): Psalm 105; Psalm 24, Psalm 65; Psalm 68; Psalm 110; Psalm 19

 Today’s Bible Reading: Psalm 105; Psalm 24, Psalm 65; Psalm 68; Psalm 110; Psalm 19

 When we dedicate a new building site, it’s a time of celebration!
-We have a groundbreaking ceremony, and photographers take a lot of pictures.
+We have a special event where we celebrate the start of a project, and photographers take many photos.
 Prestigious people and owners make speeches about the future use and benefits of the building.

 When the construction crew lays the cornerstone, we applaud.
-Then, when the structure is complete, we rejoice once more when the movers bring in the furniture, computers, multi-media, machinery, and other things essential to our organization.
+Once the structure is finished, we celebrate once more.
+When the movers bring in all the furniture, computers, machinery, and other important items for our organization, we know it’s time to celebrate again.

-The biggest celebration, however, is the ribbon-cutting ceremony, the official opening of the building.
-There is much joy, speeches, and congratulations for all who made this moment possible, and expressions of hope for future success.
+The biggest celebration, however, is the ribbon-cutting ceremony; it’s the official opening of the building.
+There's much joy.
+Speeches are made with congratulations for all who made this moment possible, and they express hope for future success.
 People exchange gifts and express their best wishes for the organization.
-Sometimes, there is a meal for everyone to enjoy.
+Sometimes, there ‘s a meal for everyone to enjoy.

 Installing the Ark in Jerusalem